Getting a commercial lawn care contract means one thing: big money.

 Right now, your 1st goal is to simply get your foot in the door.

-For small and medium lawn or landscaping companies, networking is the only reliable way to get more commercial accounts.
+For small and medium lawn or landscaping companies, networking is the only reliable way to get a commercial lawn care contract.

 Another option is to head over to the right local networking events: